svengreb/styleguide-javascript/CODE_OF_CONDUCT.md

 # Code of Conduct

 All (core) team members, contributors/committers and volunteers in this project are required to act according to the following Code of Conduct.
-We ask you to follow these guidelines which help steer our interactions and strive to keep “Styleguide JavaScript” a positive and growing project and help us provide and ensure a safe environment for everyone.
+We ask you to follow these guidelines which help steer our interactions and strive to keep this a positive and growing project and help us provide and ensure a safe environment for everyone.

-If you are being harassed, notice that someone else is being harassed, or have any other concerns, please contact us at support@arcticicestudio.com or directly to one of the core team members via [email][mailmap].
+If you are being harassed, notice that someone else is being harassed, or have any other concerns, please contact me at support@arcticicestudio.com or directly to one of the core team members via [email][mailmap].
 Your reports will be taken seriously and not dismissed or argued with.

 ## What we believe in and how we act